loicginoux/image_transform/README.md

 transformations available:
 ------------------------
-they are all listed in the example but here they are
+they are all listed in the example but here they are:

-* 'grayscale'
+- 'grayscale'
-* 'detect_border': this is using the sobel operator http://homepages.inf.ed.ac.uk/rbf/HIPR2/sobel.htm
+- 'detect_border': this is using the sobel operator http://homepages.inf.ed.ac.uk/rbf/HIPR2/sobel.htm
-* 'max'
+- 'max'
-* 'remove_red'
+- 'remove_red'
-* 'remove_blue'
+- 'remove_blue'
-* 'remove_green'
+- 'remove_green'
-* 'invert_colors'
+- 'invert_colors'

 add a transformation:
 ---------------------